CodecoolGlobal/pizza-order-prototype-javascript-esicsordas/README.md

 ### Contributing
 This project was made by three Codecool students: Tóth-Mátrai Boróka, Csordás Emese and Toma Tamás.

-###Contact
+### Contact
-If you have any questions or want to discuss this project, you can reach us at tmboroka@gmail.com, cs.esi963@gmail.com or tomatams@gmail.com .
+If you have any questions or want to discuss this project, you can reach us at tmboroka@gmail.com, cs.esi963@gmail.com or tomatams@gmail.com.